AbdulDavids/blog/content/posts/ughstandup.md

 For the database and OAuth, I'm using [Supabase](https://supabase.com/) and for the actual standup script generation, I'm using a Cloud Function to access the [Gemini API](https://ai.google.dev/pricing).

 Check out the github repo [here](https://github.com/AbdulDavids/standup).

+# Why do I need to sign in?

+I'm enforcing rate limits.